elastic/beats/metricbeat/module/kubernetes/_meta/README.md

 `kind` cluster will be created and destroy before and after the test.
 If you would like to keep the `kind` cluster running after the test has finished you can set `KIND_SKIP_DELETE=1` inside of your environment.

+## Starting Kubernetes clusters in Cloud providers

+The `terraform` directory contains terraform configurations to start Kubernetes clusters in cloud providers.